mikediessner/nubo/docs/bayesian_optimisation.rst

 processes.
 Besides maximum likelihood estimation (MLE) ``GPyTorch`` also supports maximum a posteriori estimation (MAP) and fully Bayesian estimation to estimate the hyper-parameter.
 It also comes with a rich documentation, many practical examples, and a large community.
+NUBO provides a Gaussian process for off-the-shelf use with a constant mean function and a Matern 5/2 covariance kernel that due to its flexibility is especially suited for practical optimisation [9]_.
+A tutorial on how to implement a custom Gaussian process for NUBO can be found in the examples section.
+For more complex models we recommend consulting the ``GPyTorch`` `documentation`_.

 .. _acquisition: